 All IBS sufferers know pain.
 Stomach pain, back pain, abdominal pain, pain under the ribcage to name a few popular spots.
 This can go from light indigestion for the lucky ones, to a regular diffuse dull pain that knocks your enthusiasm – to intense stabbing pains that knock you for six.

-I had an experience outside my IBS that really made me research the origin of pain – and ultimately understand the origins of my main IBS symptoms.
+I had a stressful experience on top of my IBS that really made me research the origin of pain – and ultimately understand the origins of my main IBS symptoms.
 I am sharing this with you to see if this can shed light on any of yours.

 Nothing was physically wrong

 When the doctor came round to see how I was he was perplex.
 He told me that nothing was physically wrong with me.
 He gave me an allowance of paracetamol.
-But that did not knock the pain.
-I was told I couldn’t have any more.
+But that did not knock the pain -and I was told I couldn’t have any more.

 Not understanding the pain reaction

-Over the next few days my state slowly improved.
+Over the next few days my state slightly improved.
 I could just about get out of bed and start taking a few steps.
 But my back was still killing me.
-I asked to see a kine.
+I asked to see a chiropractor.
 That gave me a little welcome relief, but did not get rid of the pain.

 When I finally got home with my baby I was feeling really vulnerable.
 The pain in my back and wrists was so strong – and I had a baby to look after.
 My husband was a real rock.
 But he had to go back to work.

-It took a month for me to be able to stand up straight.
-And several more months for the pain to very gradually leave me.
+It took a good month for me to be able to stand up straight.
+And several more months for the pain to very gradually release.

 Everyone is different, but this stress reaction is worth considering.
-If you are left thinking “But I can’t do anything about stress…” you would be amazed to find that you can, once you know WHAT you are reacting to and WHY.
+If you are left thinking “But I can’t do anything about stress…” you would be amazed to find what is possible, once you know WHAT you are reacting to and WHY.11